Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How and when will your team conduct blame-less postmortems to resolve project mistakes?

+  - Creating a blame-less postmortem:

+    They should be created immediately when a team member notices the issue.
+The postmortems will be discussed in a Github issue tracker with "blame-less postmortem" in the title.
+You may assign specific people to the issue tracker, on the basis that they are well suited to solving the problem.
+    You should not assign people because you believe they created the error.
+New people can be assigned after the initial creation of the issue tracker.

+  - Responding to a blame-less postmortem:

     We will take on blame-less postmortems as collective problem that is our responsibility to solve.
 These postmortems should be viewed as learning opportunities that will enhance our technical abilities.
-When a problem arises, the person that notices the issue should share this information through the Github issue tracker.
-In the issue tracker we can discuss the nature of the problem and present solutions.
-With postmortems it will allow us to pool our expertise and devise a solution that solves and prevents future errors.
+When discussing the details of the postmortem you should not directly or indirectly blame any one group or individual affiliated with a particular area.
+Everyone's concerns in the issue tracker should be listened to and considered when developing a fix.
+The point of postmortems is that it allows us to pool our expertise and devise a solution that solves and prevents future errors.

+  - Closing a blame-less postmortem:

+    Postmortems can only be closed if there's empirical evidence showing that the problem is no longer present.
+Additionally everyone assigned to the blame-less postmortem has to agree that the problem has been solved, and that the issue racker can be closed.
+The issue cannot be closed just because a build passes checking software such as Travis-CI.

 - How will your team elicit, analyze, and document the requirements for the software project?